federicotdn/verb/README.md

 > [!NOTE]
 > When reading Org heading properties, properties defined in parent headings are ignored by default (i.e. they are not inherited or passed down).
 This can be controlled using the `org-use-property-inheritance` variable (default: `nil`).

-### Verb Variables from External Files
+### Verb Variables from Preludes

 To further keep sensitive information safe and separate from Verb `.org` files, Verb variables can also be defined from either JSON or Emacs Lisp external files.
 Use the `Verb-Prelude` property followed by the path (relative to the current Org file, or absolute) of the external file to load.
 The file will loaded and applied as a prelude before requests are sent.
+See the next section to learn how to load preludes directly from the `.org` file as well (inline).

 > [!NOTE]
 > Files that are GPG or EasyPG encrypted can opened and decrypted automatically by Emacs if configured appropriately.
 See [Emacs Auth-source manual](https://www.gnu.org/software/emacs/manual/auth.html) for more information.
 It is strongly recommended to use GPG or EasyPG when storing credentials in files.